swagger-api/swagger-js/README.md

 Development
 -----------

-Please [fork the code](https://github.com/swagger-api/swagger-js) and help us improve swagger-client.js.
+Please [fork the code](https://github.com/swagger-api/swagger-js) and help us improve swagger-js.
 Send us a pull request to the `master` branch!
 Tests make merges get accepted more quickly.

+Note!
+We _will not_ merge pull requests for features not supported in the OAI Specification!
+Add an issue there instead!

 swagger-js use gulp for Node.js.